wp-plugins/blocky/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.1.1 =
+This version includes an addition that allows shortcodes to be called in additional content sections.
+Please upgrade immediately.
 = 1.1.0 =
 Version 1.1.0 introduces the `get_additional_content()` function, allowing you to use Blocky! for more advanced uses.
 = 1.0.0 =